 “The one-pitch-per-at-bat rule should get us down to 30-to-40 minute games,” MLB Commissioner Rob Manfred said when making the announcement.
 “Looking away for even ten minutes, could mean missing several innings.
 This exciting change will keep people locked in from start to finish.”

-The rule will take affect this coming season.
+The rule will take effect in the 2021 season.

 Correction: It was mentioned in this article that the new rule would make foul tips automatic outs.
 The actual rule is that batters will get one foul tip per at bat.